 Donate to the Middle East Appeal

-The recent escalation in Israeli airstrikes across Lebanon have killed dozens already.
-Hundreds of people have been injured and thousands are now forced to flee their homes, with many seeking safety in collective shelters.
+The escalation in Israeli airstrikes across Lebanon in recent days has killed hundreds of people and injured thousands already.
+Forced displacement orders issued by the Israeli army continues to expand to other areas of the country.
+Hundreds of thousands of people are fleeing their homes, with many seeking safety in collective shelters.

-Oxfam and our partners are continuing to assess the situation and provide clean water, hygiene kits and bedding to displaced families.
+Oxfam and our partners continue to assess the situation and provide clean water, hygiene kits and bedding to displaced families.

 Please donate now to support the people forced to flee the violence.